Last updated:

 A spokesman for Afghanistan’s national disaster authority, Janan Sayiq, told reporters on Oct.
 9 that around 4,000 people were killed, but other reports say the figure is closer to 2,000.
 The Oct.
 11 earthquake reportedly killed at least two people and injured another 150.
 As of Nov.
 3, the World Health Organization (WHO) reported 1,482 deaths.
 As is often the case after disasters, accurate figures on deaths and injuries are a challenge, particularly in fragile states like Afghanistan.

-The UN Children’s Fund said more than 90% of those who died in the week’s earthquakes were women and children.
 The UN Population Fund said women and children were disproportionately affected because they were more likely to be at home while men were out of the home working.
 Women-headed households are particularly vulnerable, with protection concerns and challenges obtaining humanitarian assistance.
-The Gender in Humanitarian Action Working Group in Afghanistan reports that earthquake-affected women say immediate priorities relate to shelter and water, sanitation and hygiene.
+The Gender in Humanitarian Action Working Group in Afghanistan reports that earthquake-affected women said immediate priorities relate to shelter and water, sanitation and hygiene.

 Source: UNOCHA